nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

 Specify any attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Dynamic attributes are handled in custom tags using the ``javax.servlet.jsp.tagext.DynamicAttributes`` interface.
-This allows custom tags to output any attributes, including those added in HTML5.
+This makes it possible to output arbitrary attributes including attributes added in HTML5 with custom tags.
-See :ref:`tag_reference` for availability of dynamic attributes per tag.
+For tags that output HTML, dynamic attributes can be used.

 Handling of Boolean attributes
 ++++++++++++++++++++++++++++++++++++++++++
 As with the existing custom tags, the Boolean attributes of dynamic attributes can be controlled by specifying `true` / `false` for the value to output or not.
-By default, the following attributes are treated as Boolean attributes.
+By default, the following attributes are regarded as logical attributes.

 * async
 * autofocus